FreedomIntelligence/LLMZoo/README.md

   can lead to nonsensical or inappropriate responses.

-- Limited knowledge domain: our models' knowledge is based on the data it was trained on, and it may not have the ability to provide accurate or relevant responses outside of that domain.
+- Limited knowledge domain: our models' knowledge is based on the data it was trained on, and it may not have the ability to provide accurate or relevant responses outside that domain.

 - Biases: our models may have biases that reflect the biases in the data it was trained on, which can result in unintended consequences or unfair treatment.